Strabismus surgery: Adjustable sutures

 A technique that is more commonly used for more complicated cases of strabismus is that of adjustable suture surgery.
 This technique allows for the adjustment of sutures after the initial procedure in order to theoretically achieve a better and more individualized result.
 This often requires dedicated and specific training in this uncommon procedure that has been reported to be performed in only 7.42% of all strabismus cases.
 Studies have not shown any significant advantage to performing this type of surgery on most forms of simple strabismus.
 However, its use in some complex cases such as reoperations, strabismus with large or unstable angle, or strabismus in high myopia has been indicated.
 The specific circumstances in which this technique is considered to be superior to non-adjustable suture surgery require further investigation.

 Minimally invasive strabismus surgery

 A relatively new method, primarily devised by Swiss ophthalmologist Daniel Mojon, is minimally invasive strabismus surgery (MISS) which has the potential to reduce the risk of complications and lead to faster visual rehabilitation and wound healing.
-Done under the operating microscope, the incisions into the conjunctiva are much smaller than in conventional strabismus surgery.
+Done under the operating microscope, the incisions into the conjunctiva are smaller than in conventional strabismus surgery.
 A study published in 2017 documented fewer conjunctival and eyelid swelling complications in the immediate postoperative period after MISS with long-term results being similar between both groups.
 MISS can be used to perform all types of strabismus surgery, namely rectus muscle recessions, resections, transpositions, and plications even in the presence of limited motility.